-The full Investment Strategy for 2018/19 was approved by the Commissioner on 28 February 2018.
+The full Investment Strategy for 2022/23 was approved by the Commissioner in March 2022.
 It forms part of the Treasury Management Strategy.

 Customers for goods and services are assessed, taking into account their financial position, past experience and other factors, with individual credit limits being set in accordance with internal ratings.